Collecting credit card points might not be right for you – Questions to ask yourself before getting started

 When you know your financial health is strong and you’re ready to start accumulating miles and points, start by opening one credit card.
 If you’re able to pay off the balance every month (or every week, as paranoid people like me will do), that’s a great sign you’re in a spot to think about your next card.
-But go slow.
+But proceed slowly.

 It’s also important to make sure you will have enough income to cover the minimum spending.
 If not, wait until you have saved up the full amount, then and can feel confident you’ll get your award miles and won’t have to worry about carrying a balance on the card.

-And to stay up to date on all things miles & points, subscribe to our newsletter below:
+And to stay up to date on all things miles & points, subscribe to our newsletter.